manoj0617/pairup-landing/README.md

 # PairUp - Personalized Product Discovery

-A modern, responsive e-commerce landing page for PairUp, an AI-powered platform for discovering personalized lifestyle accessories, gadgets, and digital goods.
+A modern, responsive e-commerce landing page for PairUp, an AI-powered platform for discovering personalized digital tools, lifestyle kits, and software bundles under the IT & Software category.

 ## Features